 - Visit The Queen's Gallery, opened by Her Majesty The Queen in May 2002 as part of the Golden Jubilee celebrations

-- Soak up the royal English splendor and enjoy an audio tour of the Gallery's current exhibition, including special insights and commentary from Royal Collection Trust experts
+- Soak up the royal English splendour and enjoy an audio tour of the Gallery's current exhibition, including special insights and commentary from Royal Collection Trust experts

-Step through the pillared portico and right into The Queen’s Gallery.
-This public art gallery is part of Buckingham Palace and thus a pretty special place to view some (royally approved) artwork!
-The latest exhibition Charles II: Art & Power celebrates the opulence of the Stuart court, and explores the role of the arts in the re-establishment of the monarchy.
+Step through the pillared portico and right into The Queen's Gallery.
+This public art gallery is part of Buckingham Palace and thus a pretty special place to view some (royally approved) artwork, plus changing exhibitions.

-You'll also see paintings by the old masters, rich tapestries, and a spectacular collection of silver-gilt furniture which would have sparkled throughout the Stuart court.
+See old master paintings, rare furniture, rich tapestries, decorative arts and amazing photographic images from a huge collection.
+There's also a spectacular assembly of silver-gilt furniture, which would have sparkled throughout the Stuart court.